oktadev/okta-blog/_source/_posts/2019-09-11-angular-mongodb.md

   @okta/jwt-verifier@1.0.0 mongoose@5.6.7
 ```

 The `express` library provides a framework for creating Node-based REST servers.
 Express heavily uses middleware to extend the basic functionality.
-The `cors` module provides response headers for Cross-Origin Resource Sharing support and you’ll use Okta to provide user management and authentication.
+The `cors` module provides response headers for Cross-Origin Resource Sharing support and you'll use Okta to provide user management and authentication.

 Okta works by passing a bearer token to the server. which is first extracted by the `express-bearer-token` middleware.
 The `@okta/jwt-verifier` library then allows you to validate that token and extract the user data from it.

-Finally, we’ll use the `mongoose` library to provide a JavaScript client interface for the MongoDB database.
+Finally, we'll use the `mongoose` library to provide a JavaScript client interface for the MongoDB database.

 In the project directory, create a directory called `src` and, using your favorite IDE, create a file called `src/index.js`.
 This source file will contain the entry point of the server application.